ncbi/vadr/documentation/annotate.md

 ---

-####<a name="mnf"></a>`misc_feature`-ization: allowing sequences to pass despite fatal alerts for specific features
+## <a name="mnf"></a>`misc_feature`-ization: allowing sequences to pass despite fatal alerts for specific features

 It is possible to specify that certain features are *expendable* and so have relaxed requirements.
 Some alerts that are normally fatal are not fatal for expendable features.
-If any such alerts are reported for an expendable feature that feature will be turned into a `misc_feature` in the output feature table `.pass.tbl` file, but the sequence will still pass, as long as has zero fatal alerts for all non-expendable features and zero fatal sequence alerts.
+If any such alerts are reported for an expendable feature that feature will be turned into a `misc_feature` in the output feature table `.pass.tbl` file, but the sequence will still pass, as long as it has zero fatal alerts for all non-expendable features and zero fatal sequence alerts.

-The default set of specific alerts that an expendable feature can have and not cause its sequence to fail are listed with 'yes' in the 'causes `misc_feature`, not failure (if in modelinfo file)' column in the [tables describing alerts above](#alerts) as well as in the `--alt_list` output.
+The default set of specific alerts that an expendable feature can have without failing its sequence are listed with 'yes' in the 'causes `misc_feature`, not failure (if in modelinfo file)' column in the [tables describing alerts above](#alerts) as well as in the `--alt_list` output.
 This set can be changed using the `--alt_mnf_yes